-ST's operational amplifier portfolio provides a unique choice of high performance, low power, precision op amps and tiny packages.
+ST's operational amplifier portfolio provides a unique choice of high performance, low-power, precision op amps and tiny packages.

-Wide range of operational amplifiers
+Types of operational amplifiers

 Operational amplifiers with exceptionally low current consumption, enabling longer battery life and designed for a large diversity of applications.

-ST's precision op-amp solutions include zero drift amplifiers and amplifiers with a low offset drift over temperature.
+ST's precision op amp solutions include zero drift amplifiers and amplifiers with a low offset drift over temperature.
 They are a perfect fit for use with any sensor, including gas, temperature, pressure and position sensors.

 Our portfolio is a perfect fit for any transimpedance usage or when dealing with high impedance sensors.